Day 1: Red-eye flight to Milan, long layover in Amsterdam (sleep in Milan)

 Finished the evening with hop-on/hop-off bus tour around Rome

-We loved eating dinner at Pan Bernardo-their artichokes and ravioli were so yummy
+We loved eating dinner at Pan Bernardo-their artichokes and sea bass ravioli were so yummy

 Stay the night in Rome (night 3)